Chart Color Schemes

 Greenwich - Riverview's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Asthma and arthritis are the most prevalent medical conditions, affecting 6.7% and 6.1% of residents respectively.
-Around 75.5% of residents report no medical ailments, slightly lower than Greater Sydney's 78.0%.
-The area has a higher proportion of seniors aged 65 and over at 19.1%, compared to Greater Sydney's 15.7%.
-Despite this, health outcomes among seniors are strong, aligning with the general population's profile.
+The most prevalent medical conditions are asthma and arthritis, affecting 6.7% and 6.1% of residents respectively.
+About 75.5% of residents report being free from medical ailments, compared to 78.0% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over, at 19.1% (2,521 people), compared to Greater Sydney's 15.7%.
+Despite this, health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health